Why gratitude equals happiness

 And now there’s medical evidence to back this up.
 At the University of Indiana, researchers recruited 43 people who were undergoing counselling for anxiety or depression.
 22 of the group were then assigned a gratitude task, and for the first three sessions of their weekly counselling, they spent 20 minutes writing a letter in which they expressed their gratitude.

-The other participants acted as a control group, and attended their usual counseling sessions.
+The other participants acted as a control group and attended their usual counselling sessions.
 At the end of the study, those who had completed the gratitude task not only reported continued feelings of gratefulness, brain scans showed more gratitude-related activity up to a month later.

 Gratitude makes us happy